About Tishomingo County

 • Online orders incur additional processing fees.

-• Marriage licenses are issued by the Tishomingo County Circuit Clerk's office at the same courthouse address, with a fee of $21.00 for Mississippi residents.
+• Marriage licenses are issued by Tishomingo County Circuit Clerk's office at the same courthouse address, with a fee of $21.00 for Mississippi residents.

 • Requesters must provide complete information including full names, dates, and relationship to the subject for vital records requests.

 Only immediate family members or legal representatives with proper identification may obtain certified copies, as vital records are confidential under state law.
-The Mississippi State Department of Health Vital Records office in Jackson serves as the central repository for all Mississippi vital records and offers online ordering through VitalChek at https://www.msdh.ms.gov/vitalrecords.
+The Mississippi State Department of Health Vital Records office in Jackson is the central repository for all Mississippi vital records and offers online ordering through VitalChek at https://www.msdh.ms.gov/vitalrecords.
 There is no waiting period or blood test requirement.

 Divorce records are maintained by the Chancery Clerk as part of court proceedings.
 Valid government-issued photo identification is required for all in-person vital records requests.